Swiss perspectives in 10 languages

 What tools and technologies can predict a drought?

-With the new drought warning system, a national network of sensors will be created to measure soil moisture in real time.
-The system, which will cost CHF4.75 million ($5.2 million), will integrate hydrological data from the WSL platform and data from satellites that monitor weather conditions.
+The new drought warning system will create a national network of sensors to measure soil moisture in real-time.
+This system, costing CHF 4.75 million ($5.2 million), will integrate hydrological data from the WSL platform and satellite data that monitor weather conditions.
 It will provide information on all types of droughts.

-The system will be gradually improved based on the experience of users, such as farmers.
+The system will gradually improve based on user experience, such as farmers.
 The goal is to predict the onset of drought several weeks in advance.

 What are other countries doing?